dapr/community/.github/ISSUE_TEMPLATE/membership.md

 - [ ] I have reviewed the community membership guidelines (https://github.com/dapr/community/blob/master/community-membership.md)
 - [ ] I have enabled 2FA on my GitHub account.
 See https://github.com/settings/security
-- [ ] I have subscribed to the [Gitter channel](https://gitter.im/dapr/community)
+- [ ] I have subscribed to the [Dapr community Gitter channel](https://gitter.im/dapr/community)
-- [ ] I am actively contributing (any of the following apply: issues, discussions, PRs, reviews) to 1 or more Dapr repositories
+- [ ] I am contributing (any of the following apply: issues, discussions, PRs, reviews) to 1 or more Dapr repositories

 ### List of contributions to the Dapr project